 Yes this is possible, but all amendments have to be approved by the applicant and issuing bank.
-When an LC has expired it means that the issuing bank has no more liability towards the exporter, and if the beneficiary ships goods he does it at his own risk and peril.
-If the exporter requires the LC to be extended or amended he must contact the applicant who in turn must apply for an amendment at the bank (issuing bank).
+When an LC has expired it means that the issuing bank has no more liability towards the exporter, and if beneficiaries ship goods they do it at their own risk and peril.
+If exporters require the LC to be extended or amended they must contact the applicant who in turn must apply for an amendment at the bank (issuing bank).

-It is a method which means that a first beneficiary (often a middleman) transfers his rights to a second beneficiary (normally the producer or ultimate seller).
+It is a method which means that a first beneficiary (often a middleman) transfers their rights to a second beneficiary (normally the producer or ultimate seller).
 According to ICC rules, article 38(b), an LC can only be transferred if the issuing bank expressly designates it as transferable.
-Only the nominated bank or a bank authorized by the issuing bank may transfer the DC.
+Only the nominated bank or a bank authorised by the issuing bank may transfer the DC.

 As per the agreed terms between buyer and seller, the period of credit is decided in the LC.
 Based on that period of credit, the time to effect payment by the opening bank (buyer's bank) is determined.

 Yes, if you have presented correct documents and if Nordea has confirmed the LC, you can be sure to receive payment at the time of maturity.
 If the LC is without confirmation you will receive funds when the foreign bank has effected payment.